Herbert Boucher Dobbie: New Zealand ferns (1880, first edition)

 Five versions of the first edition of New Zealand ferns were produced by Herbert Dobbie and Eric Craig in the late nineteenth century.
-These are often referred to as the “blue books” because the pages have full-sized, white silhouettes of ferns on a blue background.
+These are often referred to as the "blue books" because the pages have full-sized, white silhouettes of ferns on a blue background.
 The five versions are:

 A: Dobbie, H. B. "145 Varieties of New Zealand ferns" In two parts.
 Part 1.
 (1880) pp. 1–48.

 B: Dobbie, H. B. "New Zealand ferns.
 148 Varieties."
 In two parts.
 Part 2, (1880) pp. 49–104.

 C: Dobbie, H. B. "New Zealand ferns.
 148 Varieties."
 (1880) 104p.

 D: Craig, E. "New Zealand ferns, 167 Varieties." (c.
 1888) 104p.

 E: Craig, E. "New Zealand ferns, 172 Varieties."
 Ed 2.
 (1892) 100p.

 They were made by a process similar to blueprinting.
 A fern specimen was placed on chemically treated paper, which was then exposed to light for a set period of time.
 The paper was then washed in water which caused the exposed paper to turn blue while the paper under the fern remained white.
+However, the leaf venation (vein arrangement) would not show up using this process.

 Herbert B. Dobbie produced three hand-made book versions of fern illustrations (versions A-C).
 A few years later Dobbie sold the plates for this book to Eric Craig in Auckland who re-issued the books in c.
 1888 and c.1892 (D-E).

 Only 14 copies are known to survive.
 The images in the blue books were not as detailed as other nature printing processes. however, they were reported in the New Zealand Herald described them as handsome volumes.

 There are very few fern specimens collected or identified by Dobbie in New Zealand's herbarium collections.
 Dobbie's books, and particularly their images, are therefore the principal means of authenticating the identifications and names that he, as the New Zealand expert of that period, used for New Zealand ferns.
 The blue books are an important early window into Dobbie's understanding and interpretation of New Zealand fern taxonomy and diversity.
 They are also striking representations of New Zealand's ferns.